Andy4495/ConnectedStatusMonitor/README.md

 ## Light Detector Circuit ##
 This display is located in a windowless workshop, and I only want the display backlight on and the board querying the sensors database when I am in the workshop -- which is essentially any time the room light is on.
 So I constructed a simple circuit using a 10K resistor and a cheap photo resistor (which probably came from an Arduino starter kit).
 The 10K and photo resistors are wired in series, with the 10K pulled to Vcc and the photo resistor connected to ground.
 Analog Pin A13 reads the voltage at the 10K/photo resistor connection (a simple voltage divider).
 Since it is just checking for a dark room vs. a lighted room, a threshold of half the ADC range is used.

+## Vacuum Fluorescent Display
+The Futaba VFD is also only enabled when the light detector senses that the room light is on.
+I created a power control circuit with a logic-level MOSFET along with a tri-state buffer for the control signals to the VFD (so that the CLK, DATA, and RESET signals to the VFD are only active when the VFD is powered).

 ## Ethernet Status LEDs ##
 The Connected LaunchPad supports Ethernet Link (LED4) and Activity (LED3) status indicators.
 However, I find these LEDs are bright and distracting.
-So the sketch disables them by default.
+The sketch disables them by default.
 If you want to enable them, hold down PUSH1 (labeled "USR_SW1" on the board's silkscreen) during reset.

 ## Kentec Display Library ##
 The [LCD display][2] requires the Screen_K35_SPI library.
 This library is included in the MSP430 board package with Energia, but not in the Tiva boards package.
 The MSP430 version of the library requires some minor modifications to work with the TM4C1294 LauchPad.
 These steps need to be performed any time you upgrade Energia or the Tiva boards package version.